Killing of imam outside New Jersey mosque doesn’t appear motivated by bias, officials say as search for shooter continues - KESQ

 By Nouran Salahieh, CNN

-(CNN) — It does not appear that bias motivated the fatal shooting of an imam outside a Newark, New Jersey, mosque, prosecutors said as investigators worked to understand what led up to the killing of the man being remembered as a beacon in his community.
+(CNN) — Officials are searching for the shooter in the killing of an imam outside a Newark, New Jersey, mosque, as they work to determine what led up to the slaying of the man remembered as a beacon in his community.

-Imam Hassan Sharif was shot several times outside the Masjid Muhammad-Newark on Wednesday just before the dawn prayer, authorities said, adding they’re still trying to determine who shot him.
+Imam Hassan Sharif was shot several times outside the Masjid Muhammad-Newark on Wednesday just before the dawn prayer, authorities said.
 The imam, the mosque’s prayer leader, died hours later at a hospital.

 “It does not appear that the Imam was a victim of a biased crime or that this is related to terrorism,” Acting Essex County Prosecutor Theodore N. Stephens II said at a Wednesday news conference.